GravityPDF/gravity-pdf-bulk-generator/languages/README.md

 For example, if you had a translation for Bengali you would name the file `gravity-pdf-bulk-generator-bn_BD.mo`

-The same naming convension applies to .po files.
+The same naming convention applies to .po files.

 ### Contributing Translations